lambda-11235/debtTools/README.md

 The recommended minimum payment is approximately how much one needs to pay so that a $1 increase in the principal results in an increase of the total amount paid by $2 (this can be changed with the `--delta` flag).
+This value is double the minimum payment needed to maintain debt.
 Please note this **does not** mean that the total amount paid is twice the principal, given monthly payments it ranges from 38.63% to 44.33% returns for the investor.